99002473/LinuxOS/Activity1/README.md

-# LinuxOScode
+# LinuxOS
-Repo documentaing the work for linuxBSP
+This Repo documents all the work for activity1's makefile creation.